DCC-EX/dcc-ex.github.io/docs/ex-turntable/layout-wiring.rst

 In this scenario, with the relays in their default inactive state, the CommandStation + will connect to the brown centre ring, and the - will connect to the green pit rail.

-Assuming that the default behaviour of automatic phase switching is enabled, when the turntable rotates 180 degrees, Turntable-EX will automatically activate the relays, resulting in the CommandStation + connecting to the orange pit rail, and the - connecting to the brown centre ring, reversing the phase and preventing a short circuit from occurring.
+Assuming that the default behaviour of automatic phase switching is enabled, when the turntable rotates 180 degrees, |EX-TT| will automatically activate the relays, resulting in the CommandStation + connecting to the orange pit rail, and the - connecting to the brown centre ring, reversing the phase and preventing a short circuit from occurring.

 .. image:: /_static/images/turntable-ex/layout-connection-pit-and-centre-rings.png
   :alt: Layout connection with centre rings